-Parrots molt their feathers 1-2 times a year, usually in the spring/early summer and again in early/mid-winter, replacing them with newer, stronger, and more vibrant feathers.
+Parrots molt their feathers 1-2 times a year, usually in the spring/early summer and again in early/mid-winter, replacing them with robust and vibrant feathers.

 Smaller parrots, like budgies, lovebirds, and parrotlets, molt more frequently than larger parrots.

-Unfortunately, feathers may also fall out or be removed due to infection, disease, over-grooming, and emotional distress.
-Parrots can become self-destructive if their care and social needs aren’t met.
+Feathers may also fall out or be removed due to infection, disease, over-preening, and emotional distress.
+Parrots can become self-destructive if their social and care needs aren’t met.

-Bored, lonely, and stressed parrots often express unhappiness through over-preening and feather-destructive behavior.
-Sometimes a cagemate is a bully, plucking the other bird’s feathers.
+Bored, lonely, and stressed parrots often express unhappiness through feather-destructive behavior.
+Sometimes, a cagemate is a bully, plucking out the other bird’s feathers.

 You may suddenly notice a parrot is losing feathers when you find: